<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Goodlord Rental Index

-Goodlord Rental IndexOctober 2025
+Goodlord Rental IndexDecember 2025

 Monthly key figures for the private rented sector

-Welcome to Goodlord's October 2025 Rental Index.
+Welcome to Goodlord's December 2025 Rental Index.

 Every month, Goodlord reveals key figures for the private rented sector based on tenancies processed through our platform, including average rents, void periods, and more.